Are you selling a house with code violations in Hollywood, Florida?

 The notice is helpful – but rarely address how to remediate the violation.
 We recommend contacting Hollywood’s code enforcement department directly:

-You can search for your code violation or others on the Hollywood’s Code Violation Search.
+As the property owner, you should contact the city ordinances department to ensure compliance with their regulations.
+You can also search for your code violation or others on Hollywood’s Code Violation Search.

 Here is list of questions to ask once you connect with Code Enforcement: